What We Do

 Ability must be met with opportunity.
 We make small loans (average $150) to fund entrepreneurship.
 Our repayment rate is 95%.

-Our Burundian staff work with community leaders to identify widows capable of returning to self-sufficient life through vocational training and microenterprise funding.
+Our Burundian staff work with community leaders to identify widows capable of returning to financial independence through vocational training and microenterprise funding.

 $1,500 pays her admission to the program for three years.
 You can make a one-time contribution or spread it out as $500/year or $41.67/month.